MichaelRizkalla/arm_emu_v8a/README.md

 # arm_emu_v8a
-It contains my attempt for a arm v8-a cpu emulator written in C++20 (incomplete as of this moment)
+It contains my attempt to emulate a arm v8-a architecture written in C++20 (incomplete as of this moment)

 ## Documentation and credits
 This project is inspired by [cpp_box](https://github.com/lefticus/cpp_box/) and use the concepts of it as its bases.